How To Prepare for and Beat Inflation in Retail in 2022

 Additionally, the increased rates are meant to incentivize a pullback in the labor market — which is necessary since there are currently two jobs listed for every potential worker.

-Economists commonly measure inflation using the Consumer Price Index (CPI), which rose more in the last year than it has since the early 1980s.
+Economists commonly measure inflation using the Consumer Price Index (CPI), which has risen year over year.
 CPI measures price increases and decreases in various sectors of the economy like food, energy, and commodities.

 Higher prices mean your money is worth less.
-Think of current gas prices: If a gallon of gasoline costs $5 vs. $4, your dollar won’t go as far and you’ll have to shell out more money at the pump to fill your tank.
+Think of current rental prices: If an office space rental costs $3,000 vs. $2,000, your dollar won’t go as far and you’ll have to shell out more money to provide your business with what it needs.

 How Inflation Affects Your Retail Customers

-However, it’s impossible to predict consumer behavior.
-We don’t know what this next year will bring.
-But the fact that Americans are less satisfied with brands shows that there are opportunities to create intense brand loyalty and bring new customers into your community, if you pay attention.
+However, that doesn’t mean that consumer sentiment is high right now since most respondents said they expect a recession to happen in the next year.
+Plus, we don’t know what this next year will bring.
+But the fact that Americans are slightly more satisfied with brands shows that there are opportunities to create intense brand loyalty and bring new customers into your community.

 How Inflation Affects Retail Business Owners

-This year, 60% of small business owners say inflation is their toughest challenge.
+For the last few years, most small business owners have said inflation is their toughest challenge.
 And inflation in retail means having to deal with the problem from every angle.
 You have to handle more expensive shipping costs for your products and supplies, as well as delays in shipments and an increased cost of labor.
 Even essential items like hangers, furniture, and display racks can be significantly more expensive.
-Plus, employees today expect higher wages than a few years ago, as well as benefits, which can make employment costs even higher.

 Your choices are to eat these costs or pass them on to your customers — or a combination of the two.